Return to Halloweentown: Production

-In a 2017 interview with E!, producer Sheri Singer said the recasting of Marnie, "was not something we wanted to do.
+In a 2017 interview with E!, producer Sheri Singer said the recasting of Marnie "was not something we wanted to do.
 We could not come to terms that we felt were fair.
 We just weren't able to.
 We couldn't make the deal work.
-That was why [she was recast] and we didn't want to not do it.
+That was why [Kimberly J. Brown was recast] and we didn't want to not do it.
 I know people didn't like it, but it's not like people haven't been recast before.
-I always was sorry that's how it went."
+I always was sorry that's how it went".

+In 2024, Singer further explained that Brown and her team came to contract negotiations with a list of "unusual perks", saying that "she wanted a rich deal.
+It wasn't acrimonious, but I think she wanted her mother to get a shot at writing the story, or getting a producer credit.
+Had limits on what publicity she would, or wouldn't do.
+What she wanted to get paid.
+There were just some things that, at least at the time, felt overreaching, and she didn't budge".

+Gary Marsh wanted a fourth Halloweentown film, with or without Kimberly J. Brown.

+Writing

+The production pursued two different script ideas, one of which would have been a musical featuring music written by Jim Wise.